KamdynS/go-agents/README.md

 ### Security
 - Libraries accept API keys only via code (config structs).
 Packages do not read environment variables and never log API keys.
 - Applications and examples may load keys from environment variables for deployability.
-A `.env.example` is provided for local development; copy to `.env` and fill in your real keys.
+If you use the regression tests, create a `.env` at repo root (see `regression-test-backend/run.sh`).
 - Core HTTP server intentionally omits CORS/auth; add those in your application or reverse proxy.
 - Avoid logging sensitive configuration values.

+### Build Tags
+- Optional adapters are behind build tags:
+  - `adapters_redis`
+  - `adapters_pgvector`
+- Examples:
+  - Compile and test: `go test ./... -race -tags adapters_redis,adapters_pgvector`
+  - Smoke with external services: start Redis/Postgres, set `DATABASE_URL`, then run with those tags

 ### Programmatic Configuration